Hamburger Cross Icon

 Cataloger Beta Service CatalogVcs

-Augments existing Lunar components with owner, domain, and tag metadata read from each repo's `catalog-info.yaml`.
-Fetches files via the GitHub Contents API on a schedule.
+Augments existing Lunar components with owner, domain, tag, and annotation-sourced meta read from each repo's `catalog-info.yaml` — on a schedule via the GitHub API, or the moment a repo is committed to.
 Runs per component.
-Use when Backstage data lives in repo files, not in a Backstage server.
+Use when Backstage data lives in repo files, not a Backstage server.

 Add backstage-catalog-info to your lunar-config.yml: